 Cylinder Balance Test

 A cylinder power balance test locates the cylinder causing a lack of power and not contributing to the engine's balance and performance.
-Use this test along with a cylinder compression and cylinder leakage test to pinpoint the problem.
+Use this and a cylinder compression and leakage test to pinpoint the problem.

-An engine analyzer does the same thing as this manual cylinder power balance test.
+An engine analyzer or bidirectional scan tool does the same as this manual cylinder power balance test.
 It tests each cylinder and compares the results.
 When an analyzer is unavailable, the technician can disconnect the plug boot from its corresponding spark plug or distributor connection long enough to disable the desired cylinder.

 Notice the drop in in rpm as the cylinder is disabled.
-If a cylinder's drop is not consistent with the others, this indicates a problem with that cylinder.
+If a cylinder's drop is inconsistent with the others, this indicates a problem with that cylinder.

-A cylinder may not be contributing because of an ignition problem, fuel delivery, or a mechanical problem such as a faulty valve or worn piston rings.
+A cylinder may not contribute because of an ignition problem, fuel delivery, or a mechanical problem such as a faulty valve or worn piston rings.
 There may be more than one cylinder involved.
 A faulty head gasket, a cracked head, or block results in a problem with adjacent cylinders.